MelroyNoronha/weather-app/README.md

-#App that shows local weather
+# App that shows local weather
-###Contributions are welcome.They may include corrections and/or new features.Just create pull request with a good description of changes.Please lint your code before a pull request.
+### Contributions are welcome.
+They may include corrections and/or new features.
+Just create a pull request with a good description of the changes you've made.
+Please lint your code before a pull request.